Skip to main content

 total 0

-.vast_trash is not available when using Kubernetes subPath mounts, because subPath only exposes a subdirectory of the volume, not the root where .vast_trash exists.
-If you need .vast_trash access but are currently using a subPath mount, you can:
+.vast_trash isn’t available when you use Kubernetes subPath mounts, because subPath only exposes a subdirectory of the volume, not the root where .vast_trash exists.
+If your workload relies on subPath, change how the volume is mounted before you use trash-based deletion.
+If you need .vast_trash access but currently use a subPath mount, you can:

 • Mount the full volume at a different location and then update your workloads to use the new mount point.

-• Use symlinks to organize subdirectories within a full volume mount instead of using subPath.
+• Use symlinks to organize subdirectories within a full volume mount instead of subPath.

-To check if you’re using a subPath mount, run the following command: Replace [NAMESPACE] and [POD-NAME] with your namespace and pod name.
+To check whether you use a subPath mount, replace [NAMESPACE] and [POD-NAME] with your namespace and pod name, then run:

 kubectl describe -n [NAMESPACE] pod [POD-NAME] | grep -A6 "Mounts:"

-You may have a configuration where some directories are full volume mounts and others are subPath mounts.
-This can cause confusion when trying to use .vast_trash.
+You might have a configuration where some directories are full volume mounts and others are subPath mounts.
+This can cause confusion when you use .vast_trash, because the trash directory appears to work in some locations but not others within the same pod.
 In this example, you have a full volume mount at /mnt/datasets and a subPath mount at /mnt/experiments:

 /mnt/datasets # Full volume mount